 Jaeger's practice rests within the abstract and minimal, hovering between small nuances of what is and what can be.
 She is drawn to the overlooked and insignificant in the context of language, materiality and space.

 Jaeger works with the readymade, often using humble materials such as cardboard or fabrics; she is interested in the common words and mundane objects we share our lives with, challenging their meaning or changing their appearance.

 Jaeger graduated from the University for the Creative Arts (UCA) in Canterbury with a BA (Hons) Fine Art (1st class) in 2018.
-Jaeger is a studio holder at Resort Studios in Margate, Kent (UK), a member of ArtCan (UK) and the Haller Akademie der Künste (Germany), and participates in the Morphé Network (UK).
+Jaeger is a studio holder at Resort Studios in Margate, Kent (UK), a member of ArtCan (UK), People of Print (UK) and the Haller Akademie der Künste (Germany), and participates in the Morphé Network (UK).